 Massed and Distributed Practice (Galligan 2000)

-The organisation of a practice session will depend greatly on those involved and the activity being practiced.
-Depending on the amount of experience, the skill level and the performer's fitness, practice may be organised in two ways (Galligan 2000):
+The organisation of a practice session will depend on those involved and the activity being practiced.
+Depending on the amount of experience, the skill level and the performer's fitness, the practice may be organised in two ways (Galligan 2000):